ZhixinShen03/cse15l-lab-reports/lab report 1.md

   ![Image](5.png)

-    when the cd command run, directory is change from home to lecture1.
+    when the cd command with a path to a directory as an argument is run, directory is change from home to lecture1.

     cd command is used to change to different directory.
 When it is no argument, cd can not do anything.